clay/clay-kiln/docs/input.md

 Most text inputs format data as a **string** of plaintext.
 If `type` is set to `number`, data will be a **number**.

+### Text Events that can be attached to Kiln-Input using kiln.js

+* **input**	- Emitted when the value is changed.
+The handler is called with the new value.
+* **change**	- Emitted when a change in the textbox value is committed.
+The handler is called with the new value.
+* **touch**	- Emitted when the textbox is focused for the first time and then blurred.
+* **focus**	- Emitted when the textbox is focused.
+* **blur**	- Emitted when the textbox loses focus.
+* **keydown**	- Emitted when a key is pressed in the input.
+The handler is called with the event object.
+* **keydown-enter**	- Emitted when the Enter key is pressed in the input.
+The handler is called with the event object.

 ---

 # `timepicker`